Angela MacKinnon

 • My Reviews

-• Contact
+• Contact Us

 Case-Shiller Home Price Indices: Home Price Growth Slows in July

-September 29, 2022 by Angela MacKinnon
+September 29, 2022 by Angela Mackinnon

 Case-Shiller Home Price Indices: Home Price Growth Slows in JulyThe S&P Case-Shiller Home Price Indices for July showed a sharp slowing in home price growth from June to July.
 National home price growth slowed from June’s reading of 18.7 percent year-over-year growth to 16.10 percent home price growth in July.
 This reading translated to an 0.20 percent loss in month-to-month home price growth.